 **Members log in to see discounted price**

 Joseph Luzzi (PhD, Yale) is the Asher B. Edelman Professor of Literature and Faculty Member in Italian Studies at Bard College, and he taught previously at the University of Pennsylvania.
-His work has appeared in The New York Times, TLS, The London Times, the Guardian, Chronicle of Higher Education, and on National Public Radio.
+His work has appeared in The New York Times, Los Angeles Times, and many other publications.
 Dr. Luzzi’s awards include a Yale College Teaching Prize, Dante Society of America Essay Prize, National Endowment for the Humanities Public Scholars Award, and Wallace Fellowship at Villa I Tatti, Harvard’s Center for Italian Renaissance Studies.
 He is the author of five books, including Botticelli’s Secret: The Lost Drawings and the Rediscovery of the Renaissance, a New Yorker Best Books of 2022 and Guardian Book of the Day selection.
-He recently created The Virtual Book Club: an international community of readers dedicated to exploring major literary works past and present.
+He recently created The Virtual Book Club, an international community of readers dedicated to exploring major literary works past and present.